pfitzer/TwitterBot/README.md

     ## Bot
     # a comma seperated list of stop words
-    # tweets containing on of these words won`t be retweeted
+    # tweets containing one of these words won`t be retweeted
     STOP_WORDS=a,list,of,stopwords

     # a comma seperated list of favorite hashtags